 • The publisher reserves the right to reduce or enlarge figures.

 Ensure that each illustration has a caption.
-Supply captions separately, not attached to the figure.
-A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
-Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
+Supply legends separately (not on the figure itself).
+A caption should comprise a brief title and a description of the illustration.
+Keep text in the illustrations themselves to a minimum, but in the figure legend, explain all symbols and abbreviations used in the illustration.

-Number tables consecutively in accordance with their appearance in the text.
-Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
-Avoid vertical rules.
-Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
+Number tables consecutively in the order they appear in the text.
+Include footnotes if necessary and indicate them with superscript lowercase letters (not asterisks).
+Avoid vertical lines and unnecessary horizontal lines.
+Use tables sparingly and make sure that the data presented in tables do not duplicate results described elsewhere in the article.

-Supplementary material captionsSubmission checklist
+Supplementary material captions

 Each supplementary material file should have a short caption which will be placed at the bottom of the article, where it can assist the reader and also be used by search engines.